I want to record each change to the program’s state, so I take the original

 To display loop execution, I add the pipe symbol at the end of every line in the

 loop, each time the loop starts.
-The context has a start_block()
+The context has a start_block() method to

 do this.
 Here’s an example with its display: